stinger-ipc/stinger-ipc/README.md

 # Stinger IPC

-Stinger IPC is an application layer on top of [AsyncAPI](https://asyncapio.org).

 StingerIPC provides inter-process communications (IPC) between a server and multiple clients running on the same or separate hosts.
 It uses an MQTT server to pass messages between processes, implementing several IPC patterns: signals, properties, and proceedures.

 ## Interface Description